News

 It’s evident that Ellen’s worn many hats over the past few years, but we know she’ll stop at nothing to continue to promote public health for both humans and our furry counterparts—and we look forward to hearing more about all she accomplishes in the future!

-About the College of Mount Saint Vincent
+About the University of Mount Saint Vincent